 The Australian Marine Conservation Society is Australia's only national charity dedicated exclusively to protecting ocean wildlife and their homes.

+Seismic testing has already begun in some sanctuaries, off the coast of Western Australia.
 If the seismic tests are successful the next step would be exploratory drilling.
-We can't allow this to happen!
-Please act now.

 Love your seafood but also love our oceans?
 We are proud to offer Australia's first online sustainability guide to seafood.